 And what irony!
-Mr. Poincaré - Poincaré the Boche-hiller, but not at the front, rather in the security of hiding in Bordeaux! - Poincaré, the servant of the combined policies of and a hair millions of Frenchmen!
+Mr. Poincaré - Poincaré the Boche-killer, but not at the front, rather in the security of hiding in Bordeaux! - Poincaré, the servant of the combined policies of the Iron Works Committee and of Messrs.
+Stinnes and Arnold Rechberg, as "Ludendorff's spokesmen"!

 From Izvolsky to Ludendorff, what a fateful path!

 Thus to each his own!

-With us: the poor devils ,the workers ,the eternal victims
+With us: the poor devils , the workers , the elernal victims

-of the ruling régime.
-With M. Poincaré: the magnates of heavy industry and the generals on the other side of the Rhine, the murderers of one
+of the ruling regime.

+With M. Poincare: the magnates of heavy industry and the generals on the other side of the Rhine, the murderers of one and a hair millions of Frenchmen!